 › Humira (adalimumab) treats many different autoimmune conditions.

 › Available in a single-use pen (Humira Pen) that may be more convenient and easier for some people to use.

 Downsides and risks

-› The IV infusion form of Orencia (Abatacept) can cause a reaction, which ranges from a slight itching or warm feeling to more serious complications like low blood pressure and chest pain.
+› The IV infusion form of Orencia (abatacept) can cause a reaction, which ranges from a slight itching or warm feeling to more serious side effects such as low blood pressure and chest pain.

 › Not first-choice treatment for rheumatoid arthritis.

 › Humira (adalimumab) is an injection and not an oral medication.

 › Humira (adalimumab) is expensive because there's no generic available yet.

 › Humira (adalimumab) lowers your ability to fight infection and in some cases can cause serious life-threatening illness.
 The risk is greater if you take other drugs that lower your immune system, have an active infection, diabetes, or had tuberculosis (TB) in the past.